 Quilter Katherine Knauer will lead a tour through the War and Pieced exhibition, exploring the relationship between quilts, politics, remembrance, and war.

-Critical Walk-throughs consist of a 40-minute guided tour that is meant to offer an alternative perspective to the works on view.
+A Critical Walk-Through is a 40-minute guided tour that is meant to offer an alternative perspective to the works on view.
 They include conversations with artists, scholars, and curators, providing an intimate opportunity to engage with the central themes and histories found in the artwork.
 The program is limited to 25 individuals.

 As a teenager during the Peace and Love years of the 1960s, I believed that war would end quickly.
 It seemed to me—a teenage girl living in a small, pretty resort town in Florida—so logical to think that peaceful negotiations would happen and resolve the fighting.